Exclusion due to insolvency

 - become bankrupt, or take advantage of bankruptcy laws by entering into an agreement under the Bankruptcy Act 1966

 - are a director, secretary or influential person for a construction company within the period of two years before the company appoints a provisional liquidator, liquidator, administrator or controller.

 The Excluded individuals and companies fact sheet (PDF) and Assessment of Solvency Guidance Statement (PDF) has more information.

 Excluded individual restrictions

 If you are excluded, you can't:

-- hold a QBCC contractor or nominee supervisor’s licence, or
+- hold a QBCC contractor, site supervisor or nominee supervisor’s licence, or

 - run a QBCC-licensed company, or